best air purifier for rabbits

 Coverage Area Up to 1070 square feet

-Airflow Rate Filters 8560 cubic feet of air every 30 minutes
+Air Flow Rate Filters 8560 cubic feet of air every 30 minutes

 Filtration Stages 6-stage purification including HEPA and deodorization filters

-Noise Level 20.3 dBA at lowest speed
+Noise Level As low as 20.3 dBA at lowest speed

 LEVOIT Core300-P Air Purifier for Home, HEPA, Sleep Mode